 For best performance the expected temperature range will vary from track to track.
 Generally, optimum traction will be generated when the pit lane temps show 180-200 degrees F ( 80°C - 95°C ) for the R7 in Roadrace applications, and 110-140 degrees F (45°C - 60°C ) for the A7 in an Autocross application.

-To get accurate hot tire temperatures, you should use a needle probe.
+To get accurate hot tire temperatures, you should use a tire prometer with needle probe.

-With the Tire pressure gauge and needle tire probe you can measure and save the tire temperatures of the tread.
+With the Tire gauge HPM4 with a built in pyrometer you can measure and save the tire temperatures of the tread and also tire pressures.

 It is possible to evaluate the dynamic setup of the vehicle through the evaluation of the temperatures in the different points of the tread.